gitStevenChen/blex-contract/README.md

 ## Copyright

-The Blex.io Derivatives Trading Platform is an open-source project following the MIT license.
+The Blex.io Perpetual Trading Platform is an open-source project following the MIT license.